Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 - 2008: the JSE held up far better than the S&P 500

-- 2009: the near-double
+- 2009: a strong recovery, not a near-double

 - 2017-2020: four years of underperformance